cdbzb/super/Extensions/VSTPlugin/README.md

 ### Known issues:

-* The macOS binaries are not signed/notarized, so you will have problems on macOS 10.15 (Catalina) and above.
+* **ATTENTION macOS users**: the binaries are not signed/notarized, so you might have problems on macOS 10.15 (Catalina) and above.
-  See the section 'macOS 10.15+' for workarounds!
+  If you get security popups and the plugin refuses to load, please follow the steps in the section *macOS 10.15+* at the bottom!

 * The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above!